 Role of ratios: a.
-Spectral slope enhancement band ratioing can emphasise the difference between (adjacent) spectrum sections in an image, the most common being the Infra-red and red.
-Since healthy vegetation has high reflectance in IR and low in red, any IR/Red (or any visible wavelength) will enhance vegetation differences: 'the red edge' Higher values (NIR/red) = more vegetation (biomass) ... more clear than band 4 alone (see 3 slides on)
+Spectral slope enhancement

+• band ratioing can emphasise the difference between (adjacent) spectrum sections in an image, the most common being the Infra-red and red.

+• Since healthy vegetation has high reflectance in IR and low in red, any IR/Red (or any visible wavelength) will enhance vegetation differences: 'the red edge'

+- Higher values (NIR/red) = more vegetation (biomass) - ... more clear than band 4 alone

-b. reduce topographic effect (shadow) Digital Numbers may be composed of three elements: a.
-Atmospheric interference (e.g.haze) b.
+Role of ratios: b. reduce topographic effect (shadow)

+Digital Numbers may be a result of three elements:

+- a.
+Atmospheric interference (e.g.haze) - b.
 Illumination (angle of reflection) c.
+Albedo (response to surface cover)

-Albedo (surface cover) A ratio can remove / reduce the effect of illumination from topography and highlight the differences in surface cover.
+A ratio can remove /reduce the effect of illumination from topography and highlight the differences in surface cover.